LemmyNet/joinlemmy-site/src/assets/news/2025-02-03 - Breaking Changes in Lemmy 0.20.md

 If you use any apps, frontends or bots for Lemmy, please help us out by notifying the developers about this post.

 With the new version there is all new [documentation based on OpenAPI](https://join-lemmy.org/api/main), thanks to @dessalines and @MV-GH.
-You can also test the new API on [voyager.lemmy.ml](https://voyager.lemmy.ml), and with version `1.0.0-alpha.1`.
+You can also test the new API on [voyager.lemmy.ml](https://voyager.lemmy.ml), and with Lemmy version `1.0.0-alpha.0`.
 Note that this server still uses lemmy-ui 0.19.8 with API v3, because lemmy-ui is not updated for the new backend version yet.

 Unfortunately there is no good way to see all the API changes between 0.19 and 1.0, but you can try viewing the [diff in lemmy-js-client](https://github.com/LemmyNet/lemmy-js-client/compare/release/v0.19...main), or look at the [OpenAPI docs](https://join-lemmy.org/api/main).